Robert Day (Irish politician, born 1746): Death, marriages and children

 He died at Loughlinstown House in 1841, aged almost ninety-five.
 By his first wife Mary (Polly) Pott, who died in 1823, he had a daughter Elizabeth, who married Sir Edward Denny, 3rd Baronet, and had six children including Sir Edward Denny, 4th Baronet.
 She died in England in 1828.

 Although Day's first marriage was apparently happy (certainly he always speaks affectionately of Polly in his diary), he had two sons, John and Edward, by Mary (nicknamed "Moggy") Fitzgerald, daughter of Bartholomew Fitzgerald, a physician of Bandon, County Cork, who became his second wife in 1824.
 The boys were born in the late 1790s during his first wife's lifetime, so Polly was surely aware of their paternity.
 He made provision for both sons in his will, and they adopted the surname Day.
-Mary, who was a Roman Catholic, had lived with the family for many years as companion and later nurse to Polly.
+Mary, who was a Roman Catholic, had lived with the family for many years as a companion and later nurse to Polly.
 She died in 1849.

 John, their elder son, followed the family tradition of entering the Church.
 He inherited from the senior branch of the family their property at Beaufort, County Kerry.
 He married Lucy Thompson, daughter of William Thompson, Archdeacon of Cork and Mary Chetwode.
 He was the grandfather of Charles Towry-Law, 4th Baron Ellenborough.